-Bachelor of science is very broad term when it comes to graduation.
+Bachelor of Science is a very broad term when it comes to graduation.
 Science is a general term for the academic or practical study of life or materials across the universe.

 Why Study Science?

-- Thrust of knowledge: The obvious and most important reason to study science is to know, understand, preserve, develop, test, and advance nature’s laws.
+- Thirst of knowledge – The obvious and most important reason to study science is to know, understand, preserve, develop, test, and advance nature’s laws.
 Science aims to explain and establish repeatable hard data and evidence about the mechanics of nature around us.

 - Wide range of Career Options – Science degrees can offer tremendous opportunities to work in the industry in various roles.
 From large pharmaceutical companies to small research labs, from forensic scientists working in the field to software designers working from a remote setting, you can choose what fits best to your interests and needs.

 - Great Value for Money – Science degrees stand as one of the best value-for-money degrees.
 Science graduates generally earn well above the average graduate salary.
 They also get more student-teacher contact time along with cutting-edge equipment and teaching methodologies.

 Bachelor of Science – Academic Pathway

 When most people think of science, they probably imagine a serious lab setting where a person in a white lab coat is surrounded by test tubes; while this is true for some scientists, it’s not true for others.
 The science includes a variety of branches and is continually changing.